-During the Roman Empire

-(135), the Romans carried out a massacre.
+During the Roman Empire dispersed Jews.
+It is said that in Rome, the Coliseum was built (at least in part) with Jewish slave labor from Palestine.
+Roman persecution really got down to earnest things under Emperor Hadrian (117-138 A. D.).
+A Hebrew uprising was strongly suppressed during his reign in 135 A. D. "On invading the city (135), the Romans carried out a massacre.
 Bar Kokhba and all his warriors were killed; all the peaceful citizens were either killed or taken captive.
 Little by little, Severus put an end to the remnants of Jewish detachments in hiding.
-The war lasted three and a half years, and, according to legend, cost half a million lives."20 "The long war left a devastated and thinly populated Judea.
-Many captured Judeans were sold as slaves, and it was said that on the market day in Hebron, near the Abraham oak, so many Judeans had been rounded up that each was exchanged for one horse."21

-"Having suppressed the revolt, Hadrian could realize his objective-to transform Jerusalem into a pagan city by establishing a Roman colony there.
-But Hadrian was not content with humiliating the Judeans.
+The war lasted three and a half years, and, according to legend, cost half a million lives."
+"The long war left a devastated and thinly populated Judaea.
+Many captured Judaeans were sold as slaves, and it was said that on the market day in Hebron, near the Abraham oak, so many Judeans had been rounded up that each was exchanged for one horse."
+21 "Having suppressed the revolt, Hadrian could realize his objective-to transform Jerusalem into a pagan city by establishing a Roman colony there.-But Hadrian was not content with humiliating the Judaeans.
 He wished to exterminate them.
-He resolved to erase that spirit which isolated them from the pagan world and gave them strength to resist."22 Toleration and persecution seemed to alternate throughout the remaining years of the Roman Emperors and into the Byzantine Empire.
-It is interesting to note that the Roman Catholic Church [the organized 'church' of profane history], outwardly representing Christianity and the fanatical monarchs of Rome, were together determined to wage war against Judaism (the Jews).
+He resolved to erase that spirit which isolated them from the pagan world, and gave them strength to resist."
+Toleration and persecution seemed to alternate throughout the remaining years of the Roman Emperors and into the Byzantine Empire.
+It is interesting to note that the Roman Catholic Church [the organized 'church' of profane history],